-At Blizzard & Nabers we take great pride in providing personalized service to our clients.
-We will work with you from the beginning of your case until its conclusion, making sure that you're kept informed every step of the way.
+At Blizzard Law PLLC we take great pride in providing personalized service to our clients.
+We will work with you from the beginning of your case until its conclusion, making sure that you’re kept informed every step of the way.

 Our firm is committed to helping individuals and families who have been harmed as a result of the actions of big pharmaceutical companies, medical device manufacturers and other large corporations.
 We know that when you’re going up against a large company, it’s important to work with a firm that will treat you as an individual.
 Below are some testimonials from our clients.